openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 ## Overview

-Basic operations

-  * The MoLiTe can detect movement,
-  * The MoLiTe can measure light intensity
-  * The MoLiTe can measure the temperature
-  * The MoLiTe can trigger a security system
+<p&gtBasic operations</p&gt <ul&gt<li&gtThe MoLiTe can detect movement,</li&gt <li&gtThe MoLiTe can measure light intensity</li&gt <li&gtThe MoLiTe can measure the temperature</li&gt <li&gtThe MoLiTe can trigger a security system</li&gt </ul&gt

 ### Inclusion Information

-Press and hold the tamper switch for 2 seconds and release to start the inclusion or exclude process
+<p&gtPress and hold the tamper switch for 2 seconds and release to start the inclusion or exclude process</p&gt

 ### Exclusion Information

-Press and hold the tamper switch for 2 seconds and release to start the inclusion or exclude process
+<p&gtPress and hold the tamper switch for 2 seconds and release to start the inclusion or exclude process</p&gt

 ### Wakeup Information